Brian Hagedorn: COVID-19 pandemic

-In May 2020, Hagedorn dissented from the conservative majority's decision to invalidate Governor Tony Evers' stay-at-home orderamid of the COVID-19 pandemic in the United States.
+In May 2020, Hagedorn dissented from the conservative majority's decision to invalidate Governor Tony Evers' stay-at-home order amid the COVID-19 pandemic in the United States.
 He wrote of the majority opinion, "We are not here to do freewheeling constitutional theory.
 We are not here to step in and referee every intractable political stalemate.
 In striking down most of (the order), this court has strayed from its charge and turned this case into something quite different than the case brought to us."
 Conservatives, including outgoing justice Daniel Kelly, subsequently expressed disappointment with Hagedorn.

-In November 2020, while COVID-19 cases were surging in Wisconsin, he was in the Wisconsin Supreme Court's conservative majority that prevented the City of Racine Public Health Department form ordering school closures.
+In November 2020, while COVID-19 cases were surging in Wisconsin, he was in the Wisconsin Supreme Court's conservative majority that prevented the City of Racine Public Health Department from ordering school closures.
 In March 2021, Hagedorn was in the Wisconsin Supreme Court's conservative majority that prevented Governor Tony Evers from extending a face mask mandate intended to halt the spread of the Coronavirus.